adelphi-ed-tech/au-courses/content/web-programming.md

 communications tools, including Slack (<https://auedtech.slack.com>), Adelphi email, and the course website.

-You _must_ check your Adelphi email and the `#code` channel on Slack at least once a day.
+You _must_ check your Adelphi email and the `#code` channel on Slack regularly.
 It is highly recommended that you install the Slack mobile client and an email client on your mobile phone so that you receive "push notifications" of course announcements.
 You _must_ install the Slack desktop client to facilitate sharing code and screenshots from your development environment.

 The best place to post general course questions and any content-related questions is the `#code` Slack channel.
 The instructor as well as other students and